Sure Dividend

 Business Overview

 Savaria Corporation is a specialty industrial machinery company that provides accessibility solutions for the elderly and disabled.
-Though the company has a market capitalization of just $734 million, Savaria Corporation has a solid footprint around the world.
+Though the company has a market capitalization of just $789 million, Savaria Corporation has a solid global footprint.

-The company has operations in Canada, the U.S., the U.K., Germany, China, and Italy, among others.
-In total, Savaria Corporation has more than 1 million square feet of production space, 30 direct sales offices, and 17 product and distribution centers.
+The company operates in Canada, the U.S., the U.K., Germany, China, and Italy.
+Savaria Corporation has more than 1 million square feet of production space, 30 direct sales offices, and 17 product and distribution centers.

-Savaria Corporation is comprised of several business segments, including Accessibility, Patient Care, and Adapted Vehicles.
+Savaria Corporation comprises several business segments, including Accessibility, Patient Care, and Adapted Vehicles.

-The company reported strong financial results for the second quarter of 2024, with revenue reaching $221.3 million, an increase of 11.6% compared to Q2 2023.
-This growth was driven primarily by 11.5% organic growth and a positive foreign exchange impact.
-The company’s Accessibility segment, which represents 78% of total revenue, saw a 15.1% growth, while the Patient Care segment had a slight decline in organic revenue.
-Gross profit rose by 23.6%, and operating income improved by 39.3%, reflecting higher margins and increased efficiency.
+Revenue reached $223.3 million, an increase of 3.0% compared to Q4 2023.
+This growth was driven by 0.9% organic growth and a 2.1% positive foreign exchange impact.
+The company’s Accessibility segment had 3.4% organic growth during the quarter, while the Patient Care segment improved 4.5%.
+Gross profit rose by 12.5%, and operating income improved by 16.6%, reflecting higher margins and increased efficiency.

 Growth Prospects

 Savaria Corporation has a number of tailwinds that should help the company continue to grow.
 First, the company’s main markets are seeing elderly people make up a higher percentage of the total population.
-In the U.S. alone, those over 65 are projected to make up 21% of the population by 2030.
+In the U.S. alone, those over 65 are projected to make up more than 20% of the population by 2030.
 People in this age group tend to require more assistance with mobility.

 Next, the vast majority of older people wish to remain in their homes.
 According to AARP, nearly 80% of people over 50 want to stay in their homes as they age.
-More than two-thirds say that their properties have accessibility issues inside and outside of the home.
+More than two-thirds say that their properties have accessibility issues inside and outside the home.
+Savaria should be able to capitalize on this trend as it buys up smaller players in the industry.

-Savaria Corporation estimates that the global long-term market will grow at 6% annually through 2030, which is solid if not spectacular, growth rate.
-By the end of this decade, the U.S. is forecasted to have 24 million people requiring long-term care.
+Savaria Corporation estimates that the global long-term market will grow at 6% annually through 2030, a solid, if not spectacular, growth rate.
+By the end of this decade, the U.S. is forecasted to have more than 20 million people requiring long-term care.

-Given that people are living longer, want to remain in their homes, and have accessibility challenges, a company like Savaria Corporation is poised to benefit from the demand for products.
+Given that people live longer, want to remain in their homes, and have accessibility challenges, a company like Savaria Corporation is poised to benefit from product demand.

 The company offers a variety of products, from chair lifts to vehicles to beds, that can greatly improve the quality of life for customers.
-This can also help people remain in their homes as opposed to having to enter into an adult care center, which can be much more expensive than the products that Savaria Corporation markets.
+This can also help people remain in their homes instead of entering an adult care center, which can be much more expensive than the products that Savaria Corporation markets.
 People wishing to remain in their home could very well be willing to purchase a product if it means that they can continue to live as they have.

 Dividend Analysis